ilhan007/ui5con25-handson/docs/2_Develop_Chat.md

 ```

-The Opener Button should be visible in the bottom-right corner of the test page.
+Now the button should appear in the bottom-right corner of the page.

 <br>

-## 4. Create Chat's Popover
+## 4. Add the Chat's Popover

-The popover is the most important part of the `Chat` where the chat exchange will happen.
+The popover is where the chat conversation will happen.
+It opens when the Opener Button is pressed.
-And it should open upon pressing the Opener Button.

 <br>

-### 4.1 Render the Chat's `Popover`
+### 4.1 Render the Popover

-As for the popover itself, we are going to use the standard `Popover` from UI5 Web Components
+We'll use the UI5 Popover web component and bind its `open` state to our component:

-It has a pretty simple API:
+The Popover has simple API:
 - `opener`- to let the Popover know its opener and show up exactly aligned over it
 - `open` - to open or close it